Garbage Disposal Repair

 Leaky garbage disposals.
 You may have a bad seal somewhere or another problem with your disposal.
 We’ll take a look and get it fixed.

 Stuck garbage disposals.
 Maybe someone put something too large down your disposal, or maybe it just got stuck.
 No matter what, we’ll get it working again soon.

 Broken disposal blades.
 If your garbage disposal isn’t working well, we’ll check the blades and make sure they’re all still intact.
 If they’re not, we’ll let you know how we can remedy the problem.

 Clogged garbage disposals.
 If your disposal won’t let your sink drain, we’ll come take a look and unclog it quickly.

 No matter the cause of your problem, your plumbing expert from Petri Plumbing, Heating, Cooling & Drain Cleaning will take care of your garbage disposal repair in Brooklyn as soon as possible!
 Reach out to us today

 Sometimes, we look at garbage disposals and realize that it’s in the homeowner’s financial best interest to just replace the whole thing.
 It may be too damaged to repair or the repair may cost more than simply getting a new one.
 If this is the case with your garbage disposal in Brooklyn, we’ll let you know.

 So if you need a new garbage disposal or, if you don’t currently have one and you want one, we’ll get it installed for you fast.
-At Petri Plumbing & Heating, we’ll help you choose one that is the right size and power for your current setup and needs, then we’ll put it in for you so you don’t have to worry.
+At Petri Plumbing, Heating, Cooling & Drain Cleaning, we’ll help you choose one that is the right size and power for your current setup and needs, then we’ll put it in for you so you don’t have to worry.

 How to Take Care of Your Garbage Disposal